diesh/Coaching-staging/NextUp.md

 		<h2 id="content">Design Your Career, Your Way</h2>
 		<p>Over eight weeks, you’ll get clear on what drives you, rebuild your story, and take focused steps toward a career that fits.
 Whether you’re switching paths, aiming higher, or starting fresh, this program meets you where you are and helps you move forward.</p>
-		<p>I’ve hired over 100 people and helped many build meaningful careers.
+		<p>I’ve hired hundreds of people and helped many build meaningful careers.
 I draw on years of leading design and product teams in tech, combining coaching and design thinking to help you get unstuck and unlock your next chapter.</p>

 		<hr class="major" />
 		<h2 id="elements">Program Details</h2>